 A very frequent question is whether you can swim on Easter Island and the answer is yes!
 You can swim on Easter Island all year around and, while it is true that Rapa Nui is a lot different than the other Islands in the Polynesian Triangle, you can still find some amazing spots.

 High rocky cliffs, small secluded beaches and wild landscapes are the main characteristics of the coast on Easter Island.
-Here are five places where you can enjoy a swim on Rapa Nui.
+Here are four places where you can enjoy a swim on Rapa Nui.

 Anakena Beach is the most famous beach on Easter Island, with white sand, palm trees and blue water, which make it the perfect postcard place to relax, swim and play with the waves.
 Even though it is the main beach on the island, it is still pretty untouched and if you go in the morning, you can pretty much enjoy this place all for yourself.

 However, this place, on top of being pretty, is also very important from a cultural point of view.
 It is here that the first king of the island arrived and established the Rapa Nui Culture.

 But there is more!
 On this beach you can also see two archeological sites with Moai Statues: Ahu Nau Nau, which dominates the landscape with its seven moais, and Ahu Ature Huki, with only one moai statue that was the first to be raised on the island in modern times.

 Ovahe beach is located only 1.5km from Anakena beach and it is famous for its wild beauty.
 However, not many people know about this place due to the lack of road signs indicating the beach, as well as access to this place, is quite hard.